karenfreemansmith/Epic-JavaWk5-Courseware/README.md

 #### User Stories:

 ##### MVP (Musts)
-* As a teacher, I want to be able to create a course
+* As a teacher, I want to be able to create a course X
-  * As a teacher, I want to upload course materials as links or as simple text
+  * As a teacher, I want to upload course materials as links or as simple text X
-  * As a teacher I want to see all the students in the course
+  * As a teacher I want to see all the students in the course O
-  * As a teacher, I want to be able to see my student's grades
+  * As a teacher, I want to be able to see my student's grades -
-  * As a teacher, I want to be able to be able to access and grade students' assignments
+  * As a teacher, I want to be able to be able to access and grade students' assignments X
-  * As a teacher, I want to be able to see students' cumulative grades
+  * As a teacher, I want to be able to see students' cumulative grades O
-* As a teacher, I want to be able to see all my students by course
+* As a teacher, I want to be able to see all my students by course O
-* As a teacher, I want to be able to see all my courses
+* As a teacher, I want to be able to see all my courses X
 * As a teacher, I want to navigate to the courses I am teaching.
+X
-* As a teacher, I want some indication if I have assignments that need grading
+* As a teacher, I want some indication if I have assignments that need grading (need dashboard something)-

-* As a student, I want to access the lessons and assignments for a course
+* As a student, I want to access the lessons and assignments for a course X
-* As a student, I want to submit my assignments
+* As a student, I want to submit my assignments X
-* As a student, I want to be able to see my grades
+* As a student, I want to be able to see my grades X
-* As a student, I want to see all available courses
+* As a student, I want to see all available courses X
-* As a student, I want to be able enroll in a course
+* As a student, I want to be able enroll in a course X
 * As a student, I want to navigate to the courses in which I am enrolled.
+X